-When a news article crosses your path there are two important aspects to consider: the source and the content.
-The source of an article is crucial to determining its credibility.
-When reading an article, check out the rest of the website it is featured on.
+When an article crosses your path the two most important aspects to consider are the source and the content.
+When reading an article check out the rest of the website it is featured on.
 Do other articles they publish seem ludicrous or are clearly bogus?
 Do they have an extreme bias?
-Do they have many “clickbait” style articles?
+Do they have “clickbait” style articles?
 Do they list authors?
 Are the authors credible?
-These are some of the questions you should immediately ask when arriving to a news site.
+These are some of the questions you should immediately ask when arriving to a website.

-Your goal is to narrow down whether a site has any authority to speak on the topics it is writing about.
-If you find an article and notice that other articles on the website are clearly irrational, illogical, or making absurd claims, these are signs that the content creators either do not know what they are talking about, or they do not care.
+Your goal is to determine whether a site has any authority to speak on the topics it is writing about.
+If you find an article and notice that other articles on their website are clearly irrational, illogical, or making absurd claims, these are signs that the content creators either do not know what they are talking about, or that they do not care.
 If a website has a trend of posting nonsense this is an obvious sign that they have low credibility.

 Here are two made-up articles: